Find your next mortgage rate. Search the latest rates here!

 What is development finance?

-Property development finance is a short-term property finance solution used to fund the building of new properties or to convert or heavily refurbish existing buildings.
-You can use it for developing both residential and commercial property.
+Development finance is a short-term loan for property projects.
+It can help fund the building of new properties or the renovation of old ones.
+You can use it for developing both residential property and commercial buildings.

 Borrowers typically use it for construction projects that are bigger and more expensive than standard property refurbishments.
 As a guide, we recommend that projects costing over £250,000 use development finance rather than refurbishment finance.